dddrrreee/cs49n-19spr/labs/0-blink/README.md

   1. one that blinks pin 20;
   2. pin 16 (right above 20);
   3. pin 5;
-  4. Finally, blink 20 and 21 (right below 20) simultaneously.
+  4. Finally, blink 20 and 21 (right below 20) in opposite orders (i.e.,
+  if 20 is on, 21 should be off).
 (This will point out a subtle mistake people make reading the docs).

 Also, with your partner: write out any problems you hit, how you diagnosed them, what the solution was, and post to the newsgroup.
 This will be